zakkg3/researchDataservice/README.md

 # researchDataservice

-open-source stack for collecting, managing, and using data in resource-constrained environments
+Collecting, managing, and using data Service for resource-constrained environments.

 ## ODK data kit server.